-The mission of Moving Forward/DTSBDC is to create and perform new modern dance choreographies that sensitively illuminate our multi-faceted American landscape.
+The mission of Dana Tai Soon Burgess Dance Company (DTSBDC) is to create and perform new modern dance choreographies that sensitively illuminate our multi-faceted American landscape.
 DTSBDC’s repertory focuses on identity in the context of historical events and personal stories, thereby bridging cultures and connecting shared human experiences.
 Through performance, touring and educational programming, the company engages the community in Washington, DC and the world at large.

 Dana Tai Soon Burgess Dance Company continues to explore, as Burgess was recently quoted, “an underlying inter-connectedness” of all people.

 Dancers in the company come from diverse backgrounds – Colombian, Chilean, Irish, Korean, Filipino, and Peruvian.
 As Washington, D.C.’s leading modern dance company, DTSBDC has a long history of artistic dialogue and partnerships with such organizations as the Mayor’s Office on Asian and Pacific Islander Affairs, the DC Commission on the Arts and Humanities, DC Public Schools, The George Washington University, world-renowned museums and the Smithsonian Institution.